Understanding and managing stress

 What are the symptoms of stress, and how do I know if I am suffering from stress?

-Stress is a normal physical response to situations in which you feel upset or fear being harmed.
-Temporary or mild stress can be helpful – it can help you feel active and alert when you are in a threatening situation.
-Stress can help you to perform at your best during pressured situations such as sport, exams, and job interviews.
-However, if you experience the symptoms of stress for long periods of time, it may affect you in the following ways:
+Temporary or mild stress can be helpful – it can help you feel active and alert when you are in a demanding situation.
+A moderate level of stress can improve performance during high pressure circumstances such as sporting events, exams and job interviews.
+However, if you are excessively stressed for long periods of time, it may impact you in the following ways:

 Don’t ignore the symptoms of long-term stress

-If you leave stress unresolved, it can lead to anger, depression, severe anxiety, and physical health complications.
+If you leave stress unresolved, it can lead to anger, depression, severe anxiety and physical health complications.
+Research has found that mental or emotional distress is closely linked with poor physical health.
+People who are highly stressed are more vulnerable to illness.
+Poor physical health is also a maintaining factor for increased levels of stress.
+It underlies many other mental health issues and maladaptive mood states, such as depression, anxiety, panic, fear and anger.
 Ongoing stress can affect your relationships with friends and family, and also negatively impact their health and wellbeing.

-- eat healthy food and keep a regular sleep pattern
+- eat a healthy, balanced diet and maintain a regular sleep cycle

 What are the treatment options for stress reduction?